In a corner of Minnesota, folks are different, yet not so different.

 About a mile north of Canton on County Road 21, the Amish run their own country store.

-It's most fun to buy cashew crunch from the maker herself, but it also can be found in Lanesboro at the Amish Connection shop on Parkway Avenue and in Harmony at the Sugar Plum House.
+It's most fun to buy cashew crunch from the maker herself, but it also can be found at shops in Lanesboro and Harmony.
 Some cashew crunch is better than others; look for cleanly broken pieces of brittle that are smooth, not grainy-looking.

 Accommodations: There are many lodgings available, especially in Lanesboro.
 Starting in June, they fill up every weekend, so reserve as early as possible.